MicrosoftDocs/sandbox/sandbox/gamedev/unity/samples/azure-facebook-auth-unity.md

 }
 ```
  > [!IMPORTANT]
- > Be sure to replace the string that reads "REPLACE-WITH-YOUR-MOBILEAPP-URL" with the URL to your Azure Mobile App.
+ > Be sure to replace the string that reads `REPLACE-WITH-YOUR-MOBILEAPP-URL` with the URL to your Azure Mobile App.
 To find this URL:

   > * Click **App Services** from the main left menu of the Azure portal.